![]() |

 Bray Screen Products, Inc. The Story of Marble (Film) ( The following article is from Stone Magazine September 1925, Vol. XLVI, No. 9, pp. 551: “The Bray Screen Products Inc. of New York City, have just completed two very interesting films on BUILDING STONE and on THE STORY OF MARBLE, for use with their Projector.
 The films are part of their geography series, made under the supervision of Dr. Charles T. McFarlane of Columbia University, and are used in teaching this subject by the visual education method in the public schools of America...STONE Magazine and some of the leading industrial concerns aided in the making of these films.
 Among them are: Sullivan Granite Co.; Vendor Slate Co.; Hallowell Granite Co.; Vermont Marble Co.; John A. Roebling’s Sons; National Slate Association; S. W. Straus & Co., and the Rutland Chamber of Commerce.”)

-Brayley, A. W. History of the Granite Industry of New England.
+Brayley, Arthur W. History of the Granite Industry of New England.
 Vol. 1 and 2, Boston: The National Association of Granite Industries of the United States, 1913.
+(This book is available for reading or downloading to your computer in PDF format on Google Book Search.)

 Brent, W. B. Geology and Mineral Resources of Rockingham County (Virginia).
 Virginia Division of Mineral Resources Bulletin 76, 1960.
 174 pp.